Size up your adversary

 The concept is simple: You take out a new loan with a much lower interest rate and use it to pay off your other balances.
 That leaves you with only one bill to worry about, and you’ll be able to put more money toward paying down the balance instead of interest fees.

-After taking a look at your own score and taking some steps to improve it, you can consider a few different options for consolidation:
+After taking a look at your own score and maybe taking some steps to improve it, you can consider a few different options for consolidation:

 Personal loan.
 See what rates are available at banks, credit unions and online lenders.
 You’ll be asked to pay back these unsecured loans in equal installments over a set period of time.

 Balance-transfer credit card.
 These cards charge low or no interest for a limited time, giving you a brief window to pay down debt without being weighed down.
-However, some cards charge a hefty fee to transfer your balance, and once the promotional period ends, the regular interest rate may be painful.
+However, some cards charge a hefty fee to transfer your balance, and once the promotional period ends, the regular interest rate can be painful.

 Home equity line of credit.
 If you own a home and have built up enough equity, this will be one of your cheapest options.
 A word of caution, though — you’ll be using your home as collateral, so if you don't make your payments, you could lose it.